alexa-games/litexa/docs/book/backdoor.md

 that it should assume it is correct:

-1. You will need to add the desired directive's type to the `directiveWhitelist` field of your Litexa project's `litexa.config.*` as seen below:
+1. You will need to add the desired directive's type to the `validDirectivesList` field of your Litexa project's `litexa.config.*` as seen below:

     ```json
     {
       "name": "myFirstProject",
       "deployments": { ... },
-      "directiveWhitelist": [
+      "validDirectivesList": [
         "AudioPlayer.Play"
       ]
     }